ajs-voices/once-upon-a-dream/scenes/053-making-a-date.md

 I asked, "You ready?"

 Angel nodded.
-"Yeah, sorry it took so long, Baboo was up and interogating me."
+"Yeah, sorry it took so long, Babbo was up and interogating me."
 Angel had on a big puffy coat now and his wool hat was pulled down over his ears.
 His hands were stuffed in his pockets and I tried not to let the disappointment show.

 We walked out into the cold and I asked, "What was he interrogating you about?"